Discovery of Two Highly Scattered Pulsars from Image-Based Circular Polarization Searches with the Australian SKA Pathfinder: Timing Analysis

-\subsection{Timing Analysis}
+\section{Timing Analysis}

 Following the discovery of the two pulsars, we conducted a follow-up campaign under the Parkes project P1332, using the UWL receiver in conjunction with the \textsc{Medusa} backend.
-Observations were conducted in search mode with full Stokes parameters along with noise diode observation before observing the pulsars.
+Observations were conducted in search mode with full Stokes parameters along with a noise diode observation before observing each pulsar.
 Data were recorded with a frequency resolution of 1\,MHz per channel, yielding 3328 frequency channels, and a time resolution of 128\,$\mu$s.

-PSR~J1646$-$4451 was discovered with a modest signal-to-noise ratio (S/N $\approx$ 20) during a 72-minute observation.
-Consequently, subsequent follow-up observations of this source were integrated over durations ranging from 60 to 90 minutes to maintain the similar sensitivity in each observation.
+PSR~J1646$-$4451 was discovered with a modest S/N ($\approx$ 20) during a 72-minute observation.
+Consequently, subsequent follow-up observations of this source were integrated over durations ranging from 60 to 90 minutes to maintain similar sensitivity in each observation.
 However, PSR~J1837$-$0616, being intrinsically brighter, required only 5–10 minutes of integration to achieve high-quality detections.

 Each observation was initially folded at the known spin period and dispersion measure (DM) using \textsc{dspsr}, and the folding parameters were subsequently refined using \textsc{pdmp}.
 The resulting folded archives were cleaned using the \textsc{clfd}\footnote{\url{https://github.com/v-morello/clfd}} software to mitigate RFI.
 Additionally, narrowband and impulsive RFI were excised manually using \textsc{pazi}, part of the \textsc{PSRCHIVE} suite.
-Note that both pulsars exhibit strong scattering below 1500\,MHz, therefore they are almost invisible below 1500 MHz.
+Note that both pulsars exhibit strong scattering below 1500\,MHz and are almost invisible below 1500 MHz.
 Therefore, we excluded the 704–1500\,MHz portion of the UWL band from all subsequent analyses.